 Three tardies and/or early departures will equal one-day unexcused absence.
-All work missed during unexcused absences or tardies must be made up, but only half-credit will be given.
+All work missed during unexcused absences or tardies must be made up to receive credit.

 Early Departure

 A student receives an early departure when they are checked out before the end of the school day or when they are checked out early for lunch.
 Also, students will receive a tardy when returning late from lunch.
 Three tardies and/or early releases in a six-week period will result in one unexcused absence.